What to Do if My Baby Will Only Sleep on Me or While Being Held?

 {{table_of_contents}}

 1. Being held can also help regulate a baby's body temperature, which can affect their sleep.
 A caregiver's body temperature can help warm up or cool down a baby's body, ensuring that they stay comfortable and cozy while sleeping.
+If your newborn won't sleep unless held, it could be because they aren't yet able to regulate their own temperature.

 Tips For Helping Your Baby Sleep Without Being Held